AWS Lambda Pricing: How Much it Costs to Run a Serverless Application?

 #1.
 Optimizing Function Frequency

-There are various factors that affects the invocation frequency of Lambda function.
+There are various factors that affect the invocation frequency of Lambda function.
 This is based on the triggers.
-Closely monitor your triggers and see if you can do to reduce the number of invocations over the time.
+Closely monitor your triggers and see if you can do to reduce the number of invocations over time.